 With new state-of-the-art nursing facilities, including high fidelity simulators, of our nursing program allows students to be immersed in a setting that will help them master skills through hands-on experiences.

-Students enrolled in the direct-entry nursing program at Mount Union will participate in nursing clinical practicums beginning in their second year as well as other internship opportunities.
+Students enrolled in the direct-entry nursing program at Mount Union will start in nursing courses their freshman year and participate in nursing clinical practicums beginning in their second year.
 A rigorous curriculum with roots in the liberal arts tradition combined with extensive clinical practicum opportunities prepares students to be leaders in the nursing profession.

-- You are admitted directly into the BSN Program as a freshman – no waiting list
+- Students are admitted directly into the BSN Program as a freshman – no waiting list

-- You are immediately introduced to nursing coursework, allowing you more opportunities to explore the different areas of nursing
+- Students are immediately introduced to nursing coursework, allowing for more opportunities to explore the different areas of nursing

-- You will have the freedom to engage with your peers and work with one another while learning without the pressure of competing for spots in the nursing program
+- Students will have the freedom to engage with peers and work with one another while learning without the pressure of competing for spots in the nursing program

 - Newly built, state-of-the-art nursing facilities, including a simulation intensive care unit